denysdovhan/wtfjs/README.md

 * [**12.10** Relational Operators](https://www.ecma-international.org/ecma-262/#sec-relational-operators)

-## Funny addition
+## Funny math

-Often the results of an addition operation in JavaScript might be quite unexpectable.
+Often the results of an arithmetic operations in JavaScript might be quite unexpectable.
 Consider these examples:

 ```js
  3  - 1  // -> 2